ArielJiang1/Creative-Coding-Tutorial/CommonQs/README.md

 function setup() {
   createCanvas(400, 400);
   background(0);
-  // here we take Moon's in-class demo as the pattern for (let i = 0; i < 200; i++) {
+  for (let i = 0; i < 200; i++) {
     angle += 72 + 0.2;
     x += -1;